PrefectHQ/prefect/docs/ui/organizations.md

 Within an organization account you can:

 - Invite members to join the organization.
-- Give members administrator or collaborator roles within the organization.
+- Give members administrator or member roles within the organization.
 - Create service accounts that have credentials for non-user API access.
-- Create organization workspaces.
+- Manage workspace access for all organization members.
 - Add or remove member and service account access to workspaces.
 - Assign workspace-specific roles and permissions to members and service accounts.